Chuckanut Bay RFC: History

-1970s - 1980s
+1970s–1980s

 The Chuckanut Bay Rugby Club was founded in 1973.
 Many of the founding fathers were former Western Washington University players.
 Due to graduation, and a variety of other factors, the majority of the membership of the Western club had become "non-students".
 Thus, the need arose for a club outside the university.
 Former students called a meeting and the group assembled at a small college house on Jersey Street in Bellingham, Washington.
 After a discussion, two names were suggested for the new club: the High-Street Commandos and the Chuckanut Bay Geoducks.
 Since the Geoduck is known as one of the most dangerous bivalves native to the Pacific Northwest waters, the choice was obvious.
 The founders thought it was also important to keep team colors that represented the Pacific Northwest.
 So, the colors Columbia Blue (a traditional hue from WWU) and orange, for the sunsets over Chuckanut Bay, were selected.

 After formation of the club, the Geoducks became members of the Fraser Valley Rugby Union in British Columbia.
 In the second year of existence, the new team earned first division Union Champions and went all the way to the British Columbia first division semi finals.
-The Geoducks were also runner- up in the second division.
+The Geoducks were also runners-up in the second division.
 The Club remained in the Union another year and finished close to the top but did not repeat as champions.

-In the fall of 1976, the American and Canadian teams went their separate ways.
+In 1976, the American and Canadian teams went their separate ways.
 The Canadians maintained the Fraser Valley Union and the American members formed the Western Washington Rugby Union, which is now part of the Pacific Northwest Rugby Football Union.
 In the second year of the new union, the Geoducks won the title for first division and won it again in 1984.
 The club achieved National recognition by winning the consolation championship at the 1980 Monterey National Tournament in Carmel, California.
 Over the years, the team has won tournament titles in Idaho, Oregon, California and Washington.

-In the spring of 1977, Chuckanut hosted its first touring team when National Westminster Bank of London, England arrived.
+In 1977, Chuckanut hosted its first touring team when National Westminster Bank of London, England arrived.
 Through contacts made with Nat West, the club hosted the Pilgrim Fathers RFC of Torquay, England in the spring of 1979.
 With this foundation of tour-related friendships, Chuckanut undertook its first overseas tour to the British Isles in September 1980, winning three games and losing two.
 Again, in 1984, the Geoducks returned to England, Wales and Ireland, winning four games and losing two.